 - Tune into the pre-event teleconference to have questions answered and hear more about the event details.
 Teleconference information will be provided to all registered hosts sometime in May.

 - Meet with your volunteer team before the event and share messaging info.

 - Set-up outreach booth with materials.

-- Record how many boaters you speak to.
+- Record how many boaters you spoke to.